Batman: Characterization

 Batman's secret identity is Bruce Wayne, a wealthy American industrialist.
 As a child, Bruce witnessed the murder of his parents, Dr. Thomas Wayne and Martha Wayne, which ultimately led him to craft the Batman persona and seek justice against criminals.
 He resides on the outskirts of Gotham City in his personal residence, Wayne Manor.
 Wayne averts suspicion by acting the part of a superficial playboy idly living off his family's fortune and the profits of Wayne Enterprises, his inherited conglomerate.
 He supports philanthropic causes through his nonprofit Wayne Foundation, which in part addresses social issues encouraging crime as well as assisting victims of it, but is more widely known as a celebrity socialite.
 In public, he frequently appears in the company of high-status women, which encourages tabloid gossip.
-He feigns near-drunkenness by consuming large quantities of disguised ginger ale, though he is a teetotalor to maintain his physical and mental prowess.
+He feigns near-drunkenness by consuming large quantities of disguised ginger ale, though he is a teetotaler to maintain his physical and mental prowess.
 Although Bruce Wayne leads an active romantic life, his vigilante activities as Batman account for most of his time.
-While Bruce Wayne is never depicted as being especially religious, he is ethnically Jewish on his mother's side; his maternal cousin Batwoman (Kate Kane) is practising.
-His father, Thomas, raised Bruce as a Christian, but as an adult he doesn't follow any religion.
+While Bruce Wayne is never depicted as being especially religious, he is ethnically Jewish on his mother's side; his maternal cousin Batwoman (Kate Kane) is practicing.
+His father, Thomas, raised Bruce as a Christian, but as an adult he does not follow any religion.